 - This does not affect the Visa Waiver Program.
 See https://esta.cbp.dhs.gov/faq?focusedTopic=Schengen%20Travel%20Proclamation for more information.

-- Although all routine immigrant and nonimmigrant visa appointments are cancelled, the Machine Readable Visa (MRV) fee is valid and may be used for a visa appointment in the country where it was purchased within one year of the date of payment.
+- The Machine Readable Visa (MRV) fee may be used for a visa appointment in the country where it was purchased within one year of the date of payment.